Skip to main content

 • Codes in the 2xx range indicate success.

-• Codes in the 4xx range indicate an error, that failed due the information provided (e.g. a required parameter missing, an upload failed, unsupported language pair, etc.).
+• Codes in the 4xx range indicate an error, that failed due to the information provided (e.g. a required parameter missing, an upload failed, unsupported language pair, etc.).

 • Codes in the 5xx range indicate an error coming from LanguageWire servers (these are rare).